-No, this isn’t an essay question…Compare & Contrast is a musical program designed to explore how pieces of music for variable instrumentation reveal themselves differently when played on different instruments.
-It’s quite surprising how just a change of instrumental sound can affect a piece’s expressive dimensions, and how differently the same piece can affect us.
+Alternate Takes is a musical program designed to explore how pieces of music for variable instrumentation reveal themselves differently when played on various instruments.
+It’s quite surprising how just a change of instrumental sound can affect a piece’s expressive dimensions.

-Join four talented and thoughtful Canadian musicians for an evening’s exploration of Schumann’s Fantasy Pieces for clarinet or cello and piano, Brahms’s Sonata 1 for clarinet or viola and piano, and other works by Bruch, Schickele and Hindemith.
+Join four talented and thoughtful Canadian musicians for an evening’s exploration of Schumann’s Fantasy Pieces for clarinet or cello and piano, Brahms’s Sonata 2 for clarinet or viola and piano, Bruch’s Trio for clarinet, viola/cello and piano, and a trio by Kodaly.
 A colourfully interesting evening!

-Featuring Stephanie Chua, piano; Colin Savage, clarinet; Mary-Katherine Finch, cello; and Laurence Scheufele, viola.
+Featuring Stephanie Chua, piano; Colin Savage, clarinet; Mary-Katherine Finch, cello; and Laurence Schaufele, viola.

 June 8, 2019 @ 8:00 p.m.
 Heliconian Hall, 35 Hazelton Ave., Toronto